Promotion Analytics

 3. Select the promotion type:

-• Pay-per-order;
+• pay-per-order;

 You can choose several promotion tools or all of them.

-4. Select a category, product, or campaign.
+4. Filter the data by category, product, or campaign.

-Step 2.
-View metrics and set up graph
+Step 3.
+View metrics

 We show the promotion data for the selected period.